-After Mumbai franchise stumbled in the Eliminator against Chennai, we analyse the possible reasons for the loss
+After the IPL 6 champions Mumbai Indians stumbled in the Eliminator stage against Chennai Super Kings, we analyse the possible reasons for the loss

 Lendl Simmons goes, momentum follows